team-eternity/eternity/docs/readme.txt

 * Added support for music changer types 14100 (reset music) and 14165 (parameterized music ID).
 Thanks to electricbrass for the contribution!
 Details here: https://github.com/team-eternity/eternity/pull/741
 * Reimplemented the key automap colour.
+* Boom fake floor/ceiling transfers and colormaps now render correctly via portals.
+* Now under coop and solo-net, all monster deaths are counted for the HUD, not just current player's kills.
+* Now the monster-spawning actions (except vanilla Doom 2 ones) increment the total count for the level exit score.
+This was needed because otherwise it would become useless on heavily scripted maps.
+* Updated chicken morphing rules to match Heretic 2025.
+* Updated weapon autoswitch rule to match Heretic 2025.
+* Increased MAPINFO support so the Heretic episode "Curse of D'Sparil" from /idgames loads.
+* Switches with bad secondary textures now just don't animate, but don't display the checkerboard.
+* Prevent BSP-caused texture misalignment, in the same way as other Boom-compatible source ports.
+* Updated to UMAPINFO requirement that nextsecret should fallback to next.
+* Fixed so UMAPINFO episode ending debriefing background, when set as patch (not as flat as usual), renders properly.
+* UMAPINFO "author" and EMAPINFO "creator" now show on the intermission below the level name, if specified.
+* Relax UMAPINFO to tolerate "endbunny = false" and "endcast = false".
+Needed because of released WADs, and other popular source ports implementing the specification poorly.
+* Right Alt key can now active the fast exit and fullscreen toggle.
+* Fixed Plane_Copy linedef special from crashing if the fifth argument is nonzero but the designated source sector surface has no slope.
+Now it will just clear the slope of the other surface and match its height.
+* Terrain splashes now spawn correctly on sloped liquids.
+* Removed foot-clip on sloped liquids because it would cut off the sprite even when not submerged
+* ACS CheckActorCeilingTexture and CheckActorFloorTexture are now portal-aware.
+* ACS SetLineBlocking now also supports BLOCK_PLAYERS.
+* Fixed so the Heretic ghost translucency takes precedence over the weaker (by TRANMAP) Boom default translucency.
+* Added some readily available APROP implementations to the GetActorProperty and CheckActorProperty ACS functions.
+* Fixed so Doom teleportation also works fine with Heretic-like flying players or telestomp projectiles.
+* Added missing "3DMTPASSPROJ" extflag to ExtraData linedef entries.
+* WRAPMIDTEX applied over 3DMIDTEX now modifies the behavior so the line blocks the entire space.
+* Polyobjects with impassable 2-sided lines (of any flavour) can now carry and properly push (or not push) things.
+* Polyobjects with passable 2-sided lines can now cause actors to trigger their walkover specials when moving into them.

 For bug fixes, see the end of this document.